vejeta/spark-sftp/README.md

 A library for constructing dataframes by downloading files from SFTP and writing dataframe to a SFTP server

+**This is a fork of https://github.com/springml/spark-sftp to update the components to use Scala 2.12 and Spark 2.4**

 ## Requirements

 This library requires Spark 2.x.